agardnerIT/killercoda_tutorials/lifecycleToolkit/step2/text.md

 - Tasks
 - Evaluations

+### Pre-Deployment Actions

 Pre-deployment actions fire **before** the pod has been bound to the node.
+Tasks fire before evaluations.
 If pre-deployment actions fail, the pod will not be allowed to be bound and will result in a pending pod.

 Pre-deployment actions are useful for:

 - Checking that dependencies are available
 - Ensuring you are not in a maintenance window
 - Checking any other pre-conditions that may prevent or hinder a successful deployment.

+### Post-Deployment Actions

 Post-deployment actions fire **after** the pod has been successfully bound to the node and is in a running state.